Skip to Content

 Common Drug Charges We Handle

-Possession & Possession For Sale
+Possession & Possession for Sale

-Misdemeanors, Felonies & Federal Cases
+Misdemeanors, Felonies, & Federal Cases

-Potential Consequences & Defense Strategies
+Potential Consequences and Defense Strategies

 Legal & Life Consequences

-Challenging The Evidence
+Challenging the Evidence

-How WeHandle Drug Cases In Local Courts
+How Drug Cases Move Through Orange County Courts

-From Arraignment To Resolution
+From Arraignment to Resolution

-Local Knowledge & Communication
+Local Knowledge and Communication

 Frequently Asked Questions

-Will I Go To Jail For A First Time Drug Charge?
+Will I Go to Jail for a First-Time Drug Charge?

-Can A Drug Charge Be Reduced Or Dismissed?
+Can a Drug Charge Be Reduced or Dismissed?

-What Should I Say If Police Want To Question Me About Drugs?
+What Should I Say If Police Want to Question Me About Drugs?

-How Will A Drug Conviction Affect My Job Or Professional License?
+How Will a Drug Conviction Affect My Job or Professional License?

 What Is Different About Federal Drug Charges?

-How Soon Should I Contact A Lawyer After A Drug Arrest?
+How Soon Should I Contact a Lawyer After a Drug Arrest?

-How Do You Keep Clients Informed During A Drug Case?
+How Do You Keep Clients Informed During a Drug Case?

-Communication is an essential part of my representation.
-When I handle a drug case, I work to ensure that clients understand what is happening, what the options are, and why certain choices are being made.
-That includes explaining court dates, discussing the substance of plea offers, and reviewing the strengths and weaknesses of the evidence.
-I set aside time to answer questions and to make sure that you feel prepared for each hearing.
+Communication is central to how Diane C. Bass handles a case.
+She works to make sure clients understand what is happening, what the options are, and why certain choices are being made, including explaining court dates, discussing the substance of plea offers, and reviewing the strengths and weaknesses of the evidence.
+She sets aside time to answer questions and prepares clients for each hearing.

-Talk With Me About Your Drug Case
+Talk With Diane C. Bass About Your Drug Case

 • Selected by Super Lawyers Since 2022